-The guideline was developed to set standards for patient information, as the sub-committee had concerns about variability in practice.
-It was thought that clarity of guidance would improve patient experience through emphasis on the need for content and quality of information provided to patients.
+The guideline was developed to set standards for patient information, as the Best Practice subcommittee had concerns about variability in practice.
+It was thought that clarity of guidance would improve patient experience, through emphasis on the need for, content and quality of information provided to patients.